kocsismate/php-version-benchmarks/README.md

 ### Usage on AWS EC2

-*As a prerequisite, you need the following:
+As a prerequisite, you need the following:

 - a UNIX system (Linux, Mac)
 - git
 - [Terraform](https://www.terraform.io)

-Then you have to create the necessary config file by copying the `aws.tfvars.dist` to `aws.tfvars` in the `build/infrastructure/config/aws.tfvars.dist` directory:
+Then you have to create the necessary AWS-related config file by copying the `aws.tfvars.dist` to `aws.tfvars` in the `build/infrastructure/config/aws.tfvars.dist` directory:

 ```bash